About Chris Madden

 I was born in Durham in the north of England in 1952.

-My interest in the environment resulted in a book of cartoons on the subject, When Humans Roamed the Earth, being published by WWF (the World Wildlife Fund) in 1991.
+A strong interest in the environment resulted in a book of cartoons on the subject, When Humans Roamed the Earth, being published by WWF (the World Wildlife Fund) in 1991.
 I've also published another book on the subject, The Beast That Ate the Earth, in 1994.

 I worked regularly for the Guardian newspaper in the 1980s and 1990s and for several BBC science magazines in the 2000s.